 We typically wear our habit for liturgies, including conventual Eucharist and morning and evening prayer, at Crosier gatherings and other special events.

-Our tunic is a long white robe similar to a cassock.
+Our soutane is a long white robe similar to a cassock.
 Historically, it was made from unprocessed, undyed wool and was inexpensive, warm, and a dull white.
 The color and texture were a reminder to live a simple life.
-Before the Second Vatican Council, Crosier brothers wore a black tunic to distinguish themselves from the priests.
+Before the Second Vatican Council, Crosier brothers wore a black soutane to distinguish themselves from the priests.

 The broad rectangular cloth that goes from the shoulders to the knees on both the front and back of the body, the scapular boasts the distinctive red and white Crosier Cross.
 At first the scapular was simply a working garment or apron worn by agricultural laborers, but by the fifth century religious orders began wearing them as a sign of their religious vows, often calling it crux (cross) because of its shape.
 The Crosier scapular doubled as a work apron and a sign of solidarity with common laborers and the poor.